MarkSackerberg/umi/docs/publickeys-signers.md

 // Generate a new random keypair. const myKeypair = umi.eddsa.generateKeypair();

-// Restore a keypair using a seed. const myKeypair = umi.eddsa.createKeypairFromSeed(mySeed);
+// Restore a keypair using a seed.
+Use this when your Private key looks like a array with Numbers (uint8). const myKeypair = umi.eddsa.createKeypairFromSeed(mySeed);

-// Restore a keypair using its secret key. const myKeypair = umi.eddsa.createKeypairFromSecretKey(mySecretKey);
+// Restore a keypair using its secret key.
+Use this when your Private key looks like a string (base58). const myKeypair = umi.eddsa.createKeypairFromSecretKey(mySecretKey);
 ```